 Give eligible foster youth priority over all other equally qualified individuals except eligible veterans in the receipt of federal- and state-funded services.

-Do not extend referral preference to any job seeker or group of job seekers, except in accordance with legal requirements, such as veterans’ priority ().
+Do not extend referral preference to any job seeker or group of job seekers, except in accordance with legal requirements, such as veterans’ priority (20 CFR §652.8).

 Ensure that only job seekers suitably qualified for job openings are referred to employers.
 Referring an unqualified job seeker to an employer is a disservice to both the employer and the job seeker and is disrespectful of their time.
 Failure to screen job seekers according to the employer’s specifications results in the loss of the employer’s confidence and eventually compels the employer to seek assistance elsewhere.